buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 ## Structural model

 The structural model of a route contains the surface meshes of all structural layers.
-When several layers are transferred in the same file, they shall be described in order from top to down, as explained in in {{refsec Ground layer model}} .
+When several layers are transferred in the same file, they shall be described in order from top to down, as explained in {{refsec Ground layer model}} .

 {{figure Todo Surfaces_Rakennemalli.png}}